 Dow Chemical’s concealed 294 reports of chlorpyrifos death

-The dangers of chlorpyrifos did not become apparent until the mid-1990s and at the time it was found Dow were in possession of 249 reports of chlorpyrifos poisoning that they had failed to forward to the US Environmental Protection Agency (USEPA), despite being honor bound to do so.
+The dangers of chlorpyrifos did not become apparent until the mid-1990s.
+At the time it was found Dow were in possession of 249 reports of chlorpyrifos poisoning that they had failed to forward to the US Environmental Protection Agency (USEPA), despite being honor bound to do so.

-In 2001, ahead of looming regulatory action by the USEPA, Dow in the US withdraw registration of chlorpyrifos for use in residences and places where children could be exposed, and also restricted its use on crops.
+In 2001 ahead of looming regulatory action by the USEPA, Dow in the US withdrew registration of chlorpyrifos for use in residences and places where children could be exposed, and also restricted its use on crops.

-Categorized a neurotoxin, chlorpyrifos is easily ingested by the body through touch or breathing, with ingestion causing a disruption in the transmission of nerve impulses resulting in dizziness, headaches, loose motions, increased urination and salivation.
-When the ingestion is excessive, it could lead to paralysis, convulsions and even death.
+Categorised as a neurotoxin, ingestion causes a disruption in the transmission of nerve impulses, resulting in dizziness, headaches, loose motions, increased urination, and salivation.
+When the ingestion is excessive, it could lead to paralysis, convulsions, and even death.

-It would also lay to rest accusations of a cover up made by the family of New Zealand tourist Sarah Carter, who died after staying at The Downtown Inn in Chiang Mai, on a website they set up titled Thailand Travel Tragedies and at least one Bangkok-based freelance journalist who has been particularly vitriolic in condemning the handling of the deaths by Thai authorities, along with no shortage of wild conspiracy theories dreamed up by some sections of the Thailand expatriate community.
+It would also lay to rest accusations of a cover up made by the family of New Zealand tourist Sarah Carter, who died after staying at the Downtown Inn in Chiang Mai, on a website they set up titled Thailand Travel Tragedies.
+It might also put to rest the incessant claims of one Bangkok-based freelance journalist who has been particularly vitriolic in condemning the handling of the deaths by Thai authorities and the abundance of conspiracy theories dreamed up by some sections of the Thailand expatriate community.

-Though Dow remains the largest manufacturer of chlorpyrifos today, other manufacturers include Dow Agro Sciences LLC, a division of Dow Chemicals which also trades as Dow Elanco, Danish company Cheminova, Spanish company Makteshim-Agan, Garda in India and US company Platte Chemical Company Chemical.
+Although Dow remains the largest manufacturer of chlorpyrifos today, other manufacturers include Dow Agro Sciences LLC, a division of Dow Chemicals which also trades as Dow Elanco, Danish company Cheminova, Spanish company Makteshim-Agan, Garda in India, and US company Platte Chemical Company Chemical.

-In an interview published in The Dominion, United Nations scientist, Ron McDowall, said there was a strong likelihood Wellington woman Sarah Carter and at least six other people had died died from excessive exposure to chlorpyrifos, which causes identical symptoms to those suffered by guests staying at, or visiting, The Downtown Inn in Chiang Mai.
+In an interview published in The Dominion, United Nations scientist, Ron McDowall, said there was a strong likelihood Wellington woman Sarah Carter and at least six other people had died from excessive exposure to chlorpyrifos, which causes identical symptoms to those suffered by guests staying at, or visiting the Downtown Inn in Chiang Mai.

-“I think she has been killed by an overzealous sprayer who’s been acting on the instructions of the hotel owner to deal with bed bugs,” McDowall said.
+“I think she has been killed by an overzealous sprayer who’s been acting on the instructions of the hotel owner to deal with bed bugs”, Dr McDowall said.

 Thailand police confirmed they are looking into the possibility the tourists were killed by over exposure to pest control chemicals and had already raided the pest control company used by the hotel.

-Richard Carter, father of dead tourist Sarah Carter, said it was “good to get an answer” about how his daughter died, though added that “it’s pretty horrific that they have such low standards that this can happen”.
+Richard Carter, father of dead tourist Sarah Carter, said it was “good to get an answer” about how his daughter died, adding that “it’s pretty horrific that they have such low standards that this can happen”.

 If chlorpyrifos can be proved to be linked to the deaths of the seven tourists in Chiang Mai the result will be a serious blow to the city’s tourism industry, as well as to the general tourism sector in Thailand until authorities announce what steps they will take to prevent lethal chemicals such as this being used in tourist accommodation areas, how it will be policed, and whether any criminal charges are laid.

-Chlorpyrifos may also explain the deaths of American tourist Jill St Onge and Norwegian holiday-maker Julie Michelle Bergheim at The Laleena Guesthouse on Koh Phi Ph on May 6, 2009, with postmortem examinations, including one in Norway, failing to determine the cause of death of Ms. Bergheim.
+Chlorpyrifos may also explain the deaths of American tourist, Jill St Onge and Norwegian holiday-maker, Julie Michelle Bergheim, at The Laleena Guesthouse on Koh Phi Ph on May 6, 2009.
+Postmortem examinations, including one in Norway, failed to determine the cause of death of Ms Bergheim.

-It was not possible to obtain comments from Chiang Mai government officials or management of The Downtown Inn in Chiang Mai due to today being Sunday.
-A response from Dow Chemical has been sought, but not been received up to the time of publication.
+It was not possible to obtain comments from Chiang Mai government officials or management of Downtown Inn in Chiang Mai due to today being Sunday.
+A response from Dow Chemical had not been received up to the time of publication.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me